SolomonSScott/iris/README.md

 ### Tasks
 `webpack --watch` or `npm run dev`

-Runs all css, js, and php tasks, and starts `watch`|
+- Runs all css and js tasks and starts `watch'

 ## Front-end
 ### Styles
 The theme uses Bootstrap as a base and extends many of it's classes and mixins from there.

+Write:
+- boostrap default variables
+- using media queries
+- adding images in sass

 ### Javascript
+Write:
+- using vendor libraries
+- using jquery

 ## Back-end
+Write:
+- What is provided by default for the theme